2025 CrossFit Games: Open

+Colten Mertens and Mirjam von Rohr were the respective male and female winners of the Open.

 The top 1% of participating athletes (or a minimum of 1,200 athletes) in the individual division can proceed directly to the semifinals since the quarterfinals have been eliminated this year.
 For the age groups, the top 2% or a minimum of 200 per division can move on to the in-affiliate semifinals.

 A Community Cup was initiated this season as a replacement for the quarterfinals for those who did not qualify for the semifinals but wish to compete further.
 Any individual athlete who submitted three scores for the Open can take part in the Community Cup where athletes of similar abilities are grouped into levels to compete together.

 Semifinals

 There were two ways individual athletes can qualify for the Games – In-Affiliate Semifinals, which were held on May 1–4, and In-Person Qualifying Events, which were held from early April to early June.
 There were 10 In-Person Qualifying Events, with 18 qualifying places available.